-An objdf file describes both the geometry of a single object and the materials, and finish required to print it.
-The objdf file can represent an object that is a single stl file, or an object assembled from component stl files.
+An objdf file describes both the geometry of a single object and the material, and finish required to print it.
+You can use this file format to save a group of separate objects on the build tray as one unit, together with their relative positions and material.